IowaFP/systemfd-lean/README.md

 ### SystemFD

-This folder inhabits everything related to the core language's metatheory
+This folder contains everything related to the core language's metatheory
 Specifically:

 - Term.lean: Terms of the core language